Guide

 }

-Node.js 18+ is required.
 Save the file, then restart Claude Desktop.

-} Cursor, Windsurf, Gemini CLI, other native-MCP clients
+Cursor, Windsurf, other stdio-MCP clients

 {